 - Demister: A demister prevents moisture droplets from leaving the tower alongside the gas stream.

 In a packed tower, the liquid absorbent gets pumped to the spray distribution system from the tower’s reservoir.
-This absorbent is then sprayed evenly over the packing material’s top surface.
+This absorbent is then sprayed evenly over the top surface of the packing material in the packed column.
 After being sprayed, the liquid absorbent then trickles through the packing.

 Simultaneously, the gas stream is pumped from below the packing and up through it.
 When the gas and the liquid meet, the liquid dissolves substances in the gas, getting rid of them before the gas continues its upward flow to the exit point at the top of the tower.
 The demister will also catch any excess moisture, trapping molecules before they can exit the column.